ul-gh/esp_ajax_if/doxygen_mainpage.md

   sensing

-The HTML web application interface features a responsive CSS grid layout and requires a newer web browser with at least JavaScript ES 7 support.
+The HTML web application interface features a responsive CSS grid layout and requires a web browser with at least JavaScript ES 7 support.

-The toolchain compiler must support std=c++17.
+The toolchain compiler must support at least std=c++17.

 ## C++ Application Data Model
 * [AppState](struct_app_state.html)

 ## C++ Application Controller Implementing C++ and HTTP GET API
- * This features the main control functions for PWM frequency, duty cycle etc.
+This features the main control functions for PWM frequency, duty cycle etc.

- *
- * Also, periodic state feedback for all hardware functions is sent to the
- * HTTP remote application using Server-Sent Events from a FreeRTOS timer task.
+Also, periodic state feedback for all hardware functions is sent to the HTTP remote application using Server-Sent Events from a FreeRTOS timer task.

- *
- * Some auxiliary functions like GPIO and temperature readouts is outsourced
+Some auxiliary functions like GPIO and temperature readouts is outsourced to class AuxHwDrv.
- * to the AuxHwDrv class, see aux_hw_drv.cpp.
 * [AppController](class_app_controller.html)

 ## HTML+CSS+JS Single-Page Web Application (Remote View/Control)